LODSContent/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 2 - Migrate MongoDB Workloads to Cosmos DB.md

     ```

 1. In the file, locate the **bindIp** setting, and set it to **0.0.0.0**.
-1. Add the following setting:
+1. Add the following setting.
+If there is already a `security` section, replace it with this code.
+Otherwise add the code on two new lines:

     ```bash
     security: